 Introduction

-You'll need to apply before the due date on your fine reminder notice.
-If you’ve already paid your fine before it is overdue, you’ll have 90 days from the date the fine was issued to go to court.
+If you paid your fine before the overdue date, you have 90 days from the date the fine was issued to go to court.

-If your fine is overdue, see Apply to go to court for an overdue fine
+If your fine is overdue, see Apply to go to court for an overdue fine.

-Before applying to go to court, you should consider:
+Before applying to go to court you should consider:

 If you're having difficulty paying your fine, you can: